vishnureddy1601/Animal-sound-decoder/AudioRecognition/README.md

-# Speech recognition with Python (Machine Learning)
+# Detecting what animals are speaking  (Machine Learning)
 Speech/Voice/Audio recognition with case studies of animal sounds by recognizing sound patterns